On contemporary farms, the function of a sheepdog is equally as crucial as it has been for thousands of years.

 To be happy, they require a lot of physical activity and mental challenge.

-Additionally, Australian cattle dogs might exhibit overly aggressive defensive instincts and do not always get along well with other animals.
+Additionally, Australian cattle dogs might exhibit overly aggressive defensive instincts and do not always get along well with other amazing animals.

 The Blue Lacy, also known as the Lacy Dog, is a lively, smart, and trainable breed that enjoys having a task to do and lots of room to run around.